On Human Nature: Chapter 4. Emergence

 The threat to our free will is that someone may be able to calculate exactly how our brain works.
 But the extraordinary complexity and difficulty of exact measurement may mean that that is never the case.
 The cardinal mystery of neurobiology is not self-love or dreams of immortality, but intentionality.
-The compromise between Russian dolls and vitalism lies in recognising plans, or schemata.
+The compromise between Russian dolls and vitalism lies in recognizing plans, or schemata.
 These can create patterns in the mind that aren’t altogether present in reality and can form the physical basis of will.
 Yet our behavior is determined in a weaker sense: we can make broad predictions with confidence.
 Cultural evolution is Lamarckian and much faster than Darwinian.
 But culture cannot diverge too far from its biological base.
 For example, slavery has existed in much of history but humans ultimately refuse to act like slave ants.
 We need to bear in mind the typical behaviors of people in the last few million years.
-But with the emergence of Homo sapiens, brain size increase levelled off being replaced by cultural expansion.
+But with the emergence of Homo sapiens, brain size increase leveled off being replaced by cultural expansion.